mwalker007/ucbml-module-17/README.md

 The primary business objective is to determine whether a person is likely to subscribe to a term deposit when presented with marketing offers.

-#### Data Mining Goals

-Given the dataset of 426K vehicle purchases which includes the features (id, region, year, manufacturer, model, condition, cylinders, fuel, odometer, title_status, transmission, VIN, drive, size, type, paint_color, state) along with the target selling price, determine which features are most important in determining the price paid for a used vehicle.
-The desired output is a list of the most important features in rank order.

-#### Project Plan

-1) Aquire and explore the dataset for understanding
-2) Prepare the data including cleaning and preprocessing
-3) Try various modeling techniques in order to find the best model fit for the data and feature importance
-4) Evaluate model outputs and repeat steps 3 & 4 as needed
-5) Document analysis findings

 ### Data Understanding

 #### Collect Initial Data